Tao-Robominds/Co-Scientist/README.md

 specialized agents, each equipped with customized instruction prompts, are designed to execute these sub-tasks.
 These agents operate as workers coordinated by the Supervisor agent.

+### Generation agent.
+The agent initiates the research process by generating the initial focus areas, iteratively extending them and generating a set of initial hypotheses and proposals that address the research goal.
+This involves exploring relevant literature using web search, synthesizing existing findings into novel directions, and engaging in simulated scientific debates for iterative improvement.

+### Reflection agent
+This agent simulates the role of a scientific peer reviewer, critically examining the correctness, quality, and novelty of the generated hypotheses and research proposals.
+Furthermore, it evaluates the potential of each hypothesis to provide an improved explanation for existing research observations (identified via literature search and review), particularly those that may be under explained.

+### Ranking agent
+An important abstraction in the co-scientist system is the notion of a tournament where different research proposals are evaluated and ranked enabling iterative improvements.
+The Ranking agent employs and orchestrates an Elo-based tournament [61] to assess and prioritize the generated hypotheses at any given time.
+This involves pairwise comparisons, facilitated by simulated scientific debates, which allow for a nuanced evaluation of the relative merits of each proposal.

+### Proximity agent
+This agent asynchronously computes a proximity graph for generated hypotheses, enabling clustering of similar ideas, de-duplication, and efficient exploration of the hypothesis landscape.

+### Evolution agent
+The co-scientist’s iterative improvement capability relies heavily on this agent, which continuously refines the top-ranked hypotheses emerging from the tournament.
+Its refinement strategies include synthesizing existing ideas, using analogies, leveraging literature for supporting details, exploring unconventional reasoning, and simplifying concepts for clarity.

+### Meta-review agent
+This agent also enables the co-scientist’s continuous improvement by synthesizing insights from all reviews, identifying recurring patterns in tournament debates, and using these findings to optimize other agents’ performance in subsequent iterations.
+This also enhances the quality and relevance of generated hypotheses and reviews in subsequent iterations.
+The agent also synthesizes top-ranked hypotheses and reviews into a comprehensive research overview for review by the scientist

 ## Context memory
 In order to enable iterative computation and scientific reasoning over long time horizons, the co-scientist uses a persistent context memory to store and retrieve states of the agents and